BelledonneCommunications/linphone-sdk/README.md

  - Pystache (use `pip install pystache` or `pip3 install pystache`)
  - six (use `pip install six` or `pip3 install six`)

+If you are building the AV1 codec, which is enabled by default (`ENABLE_AV1=Off` to disable), you will also need:
+ - Meson
+ - Ninja
+ - Perl

 ### Retrieve the dependencies

 Linphone-SDK's git repository comprises git submodules.
 It must be cloned with the `--recursive` option.
 After updating or switching branches, never forget to checkout and update the submodules with: